SG-Gon/SaraGTools/SaraGMake/README.md

 snakemake --cores 4

-This will execute the pipeline using 4 cores (adjust the number of cores based on your machine’s capacity). ⚡ snakemake --cores 4
+This will execute the pipeline using 4 cores (adjust the number of cores based on your machine’s capacity). 🚀

+Simply run the following command to execute the pipeline:

+snakemake --cores 4

-This will execute the pipeline using 4 cores (adjust the number of cores based on your machine’s capacity).
+This will execute the pipeline using 4 cores (adjust the number of cores based on your machine’s capacity). 🚀
-Additional Notes

-    Ensure that you have all necessary permissions and the environment set up before running the script.
-    If you face any issues, feel free to open an issue on this repository for support!